Mario Nawfal: Early life and education

-Nawfal was born in Lebanon, in 1994.
+Nawfal was born in Lebanon into a Lebanese Greek Orthodox Christian family.
 His family migrated to Australia when he was six years old.
-Raised in Australia, Nawfal possesses Australian citizenship and a residence permit for the United Arab Emirates.
+Raised in Australia, Nawfal possesses Australian citizenship and does not hold a residence permit for the United Arab Emirates.

-He graduated with a degree in banking and finance, from the Monash University.
+He graduated with a degree in banking and finance from Monash University.

 Career

 In 2013, Nawfal established Froothie, a kitchen-appliance online store.

-In 2017, Nawfal founded International Blockchain Consulting Group (IBC Group).
+In 2017, Nawfal founded International Blockchain Consulting Group (IBC Group), which sells Nawfal's attention from Elon Musk.
+IBC also advertises posts on X by Nawfal and "shout-outs" on The Roundtable.
 In 2020, he co-founded NFT Tech.
 In 2021, however, Nawfal resigned from his role as CEO of IBC Group to dedicate his efforts to NFT Technologies.
+IBC employs about 120 people.

+He also runs a media firm called Citizen Journalism Network.
+The company employs around 80 people, including researchers and ghostwriters.

-Nawfal is also the host of the Crypto Roundtable Show.
+Mario Nawfal is also the host of a streaming show about cryptocurrency, The Roundtable.